Caving · Svalbard

 Getting there

-Both tours depart from Longyearbyen, reachable by direct flight from Oslo or Tromsø.
-Backyard Svalbard meets participants at Vei 6062-1E in Longyearbyen, while Arctic Footsteps picks you up directly from your accommodation.
+Both tours depart from Longyearbyen, the main settlement on Svalbard: Backyard Svalbard meets at Vei 6062-1E, while Arctic Footsteps picks you up directly from your accommodation in town.

 See also